qrvey/partner-portal/docs/ui-docs/dataviews/tabular-view.md

 ## Filtering
-You can apply filters to any summary panel by clicking the filter icon.
+You can apply filters to the table by clicking the filter icon.
 This will bring up a filter dialog box.
 The exact filter options will vary depending on the field type of the panel.
-All filter changes are immediately applied to summary view.
+All filter changes are immediately applied to the table.

 ![4_tabular-view](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.6_tabular-view/4_tabular-view.png#thumbnail)